Business

 By The IFTTT Team

-• Webhooks are a method used for connecting services, apps, and systems across the web.
 The term "Webhook" was coined by Jeff Lindsay in 2007.
-Initially, they were intended to connect web services and web applications for server-to-server communication using a simple HTTP POST request.
+Initially, they were intended to connect web services and web applications for server-to-server communication using a simple "HTTP POST" request.
 Often confused with APIs (Application Programming Interfaces), they are popular with developers and more technical consumers as a quick way to integrate services.
-They are more simple than APIs and are easier to get started transfering data across the internet.
+They are simpler than APIs and are easier to get started transferring data across the internet.

 Webhooks are very easy to learn and with IFTTT's Webhook service, you can connect any apps and services you want together, if they have access to send or receive a webhook.
 Our service allows you to automatically send real-time data to other apps and smart home tools.
-Join IFTTT today to start using webhooks to automate your stuff!
+Join IFTTT today to start using webhooks to automate your favorite things!

 join today button